 2. The maximum number of hours which a student may take within a department is forty; the minimum is twenty-four for the major group and twenty for the minor group.

-By department is meant a study as outlined under "Description of Courses", pages 34 to 59.
+By department is meant a study as outlined under "Description of Courses," pages 32-56.